silk-framework/silk/silk-legacy-ui/README.md

-# silk-react-components
+# silk-legacy-ui

-> JavaScript & React components of the silk project.
+> Legacy JavaScript components of the silk project.

 This project is part of the effort to modernize the javascript build process and asset management in the silk project.
 It serves three main purposes at the moment:

-1. Providing a build and development environment for new React components
-2. Providing an environment to manage other JavaScript assets for silk
+1. Providing an environment to manage other JavaScript assets for silk
-3. Providing a way to manage external libraries
+2. Providing a way to manage external libraries

 ## Usage